lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Adding Relationships between Entities

-You can define connections between two annotations through a **Relationship** in the annotation mode.
+You can define connections between two annotations either in the same image or in two distinct images through a **Relationship** in the annotation mode.

 1. Select the source entity you want to establish a relationship from.